perladvent/perldotcom/content/article/_pub_2010_03_more-code-less-cruft-managing-distributions-with-distzilla.md

 Every software distribution is a bunch of files written and maintained by programmers.
-The files are of three types: code, documentation, and crapâthough this distinction is too subtle.
+The files are of three types: code, documentation, and crap—though this distinction is too subtle.
 Much of the documentation and code is crap, too.
 It's pointless.
 It's boring to write and to maintain, but convention dictates that it exist.